-The Fujifilm X-E3 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in September 2017 and January 2016.
+The Fujifilm X-E3 and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in September 2017 and January 2016.
 The X-E3 is a mirrorless interchangeable lens camera, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The X-E3 has a resolution of 24 megapixel, whereas the X70 provides 16 MP.
+The X-E3 has a resolution of 24 megapixels, whereas the X70 provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (19 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the X70 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens build in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the X-E3 and their specifications in the Fujinon X Lens Catalog.
+You can compare the optics available for the X-E3 and their specifications in the Fujinon X Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The X70 was launched at a lower price than the X-E3, despite having a lens build in.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The X70 was launched at a lower price than the X-E3, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.